LEARNING

 INDEPENDENT LEARNING

-Philosophy
+Our Philosophy

 At the heart of the New Curriculum for Wales are the 12 Pedagogical Principles and 4 Purposes.
 We have a responsibility to create Authentic Learning Experiences and develop Lifelong Learners.

-- All schools expect pupils to revise for assessments and exams while at home so independent learning throughout the year prepares them for this.
+All schools expect pupils to revise for assessments and exams while at home so independent learning throughout the year prepares them for this.

-- We also believe that developing the skills and motivation to learn independently is a key life skill that we see as our responsibility to provide for our young people.
+Developing the skills and motivation to learn independently is a key life skill that we see as our responsibility to provide for our young people.

-- Most professional jobs and many white collar clerical occupations now expect employees to work remotely after their usual working hours to meet targets or complete tasks.
+Young people need prepare themselves for a world in which the labour market is changing and increasing numbers of people work from home permanently or part-time.
+This requires discipline and organisation.
+Most professional jobs and many white collar clerical occupations now expect employees to work remotely after their usual working hours to meet targets or complete tasks.
 Teaching is certainly one of them!

-- Many manual roles might require people to study at home in preparation for work, for example familiarising themselves with instruction manuals on how to operate a machine.
+Many manual roles might require people to study at home in preparation for work, for example familiarising themselves with instruction manuals on how to operate a machine.

-- The ability to research in order to make personal life decisions is vital, for example, in choosing mortgage options.
+The ability to research in order to make personal life decisions is vital, for example, in choosing mortgage options.

-- Last, and by no means least, we hope to spark a curiosity about and interest in the world in which we live.
+Last, and by no means least, we hope to spark a curiosity about and interest in the world in which we live.

 Practicalities